lukasmrtvy/gitlab-chart/doc/development/minikube/index.md

 self-signed certificates at this time, and as such, should be disabled by setting `gitlab-runner.install=false`.

+The `gitlab-shell` chart can be used with Minikube, but requires mapping to a port other than 22 as it used by Minikube already.
+You can configure `gitlab.gitlab-shell.service.type=NodePort` and `gitlab.gitlab-shell.service.nodePort=<high-numbered port>`, which will allow cloning a repository via the specified port.
+To ensure this port is reflected in the clone link in the UI, configure `global.shell.port=<high-numbered port>`.

 ### Deploying GitLab with recommended settings

 When using the recommended 3 CPU and 8 GB of RAM, use